pabo3000/documentation/about/documentation_styleguide_addons.rst

 README
 ======

-This is an example of how a README(.rst) should look like:
+This is an example of what a README(.rst) should look like:

 .. code-block:: rst